-Every hyperbola is congruent to the origin-centered East-West opening hyperbola sharing the same eccentricity ε (its shape, or degree of "spread"), and is also congruent to the origin-centered North-South opening hyperbola with identical eccentricity ε - that is, it can be rotated so that it opens in the desired direction and can be translated (rigidly moved in the plane) so that it cone.
+Every hyperbola is congruent to the origin-centered East-West opening hyperbola sharing the same eccentricity $\varepsilon$ (its shape, or degree of "spread"), and is also congruent to the origin-centered North-South opening hyperbola with identical eccentricity $\varepsilon$ - that is, it can be rotated so that it opens in the desired direction and can be translated (rigidly moved in the plane) so that it is centered at the origin.
+For convenience, hyperbolas are usually analyzed in terms of their centered East-West opening form.

+In stereometry, hyperbola can be defined as a conic cross-section, similar to parabola and ellipse.
+Namely, hyperbola is the curve of intersection between a right circular conical surface and a plane that cuts through both halves of the cone.
 For the other major types of conic sections, the ellipse and the parabola, the plane cuts through only one half of the double cone.
 If the plane is parallel to the axis of the double cone and passes through its central apex, a degenerate hyperbola results that is simply two straight lines that cross at the apex point.

-In stereometry, hyperbola can be defined as a conic cross-section, similar to parabola and ellipse.
-Namely, hyperbola is the curve of intersection between a right circular conical surface and a plane that cuts through both halves of the